 Some specific diagnoses which are frequently treated with PRP include:

-- Chronic tendon injuries or tendinitis
+- Chronic tendon injuries or tendonitis

 - Ligament and muscle injuries